 Keep to the right of the marked channel until passed the Abbey.
 From here to near Acle the Bure is very wide with flat fenland on either side, moorings are available on both banks between here and Thurne Mouth, but this stretch can be quite choppy and the tide flows fast.

 Thurne Mouth is 2 miles below the abbey, to the north two wind pumps can be seen, the white wind pump marks the entrance to Thurne Dyke.

 The Bure turns south towards Upton.
 The moorings at Thurne Mouth and Boundary Farm, Oby are closed, although a new 40 m section of mooring in the area is planned.

 Upton dyke is 1 ½ miles downstream, it can be shallow at low tide and tricky to navigate between the lines of moored yachts.
 At the head of the dyke is the Eastwood Whelpton boatyard, the village and the White Horse pub is about a 20 minute walk.
 I hear their Fish & Chips nights on a Friday are very good.

 Acle Bridge is 1 ¼ miles below Upton Dyke.

-There are plentiful moorings at Acle on both sides of the river just before the bridge and for patrons of the Bridge Inn downstream.
-Water is available at Horizon Craft.
-The village of Acle is a mile away, it has a railway station with regular trains into Great Yarmouth, good pubs, a Little Chef and a range of stores.
-Provisions are available at Acle Bridge Stores.
+There are plentiful moorings at Acle on both sides of the river.
+On the right bank the moorings are provided by the Broads Boating Company.
+There is a fee payable of £5 but this is refunded if eating at Pedro’s Restaurant.
+On the left bank are the free Broads Authority 24 hour moorings.
+Mooring is also available on the other side of Acle Bridge for patrons of the Bridge Inn.
+Water and pump-out is available at the Broads Boating Company.
+The village of Acle is a mile away, it has a railway station with regular trains into Great Yarmouth, good pubs, a Starbucks and a range of stores.

 The river narrows after Acle Dyke and reed beds again line the banks, until Stokesby is reached.